 The Noble Art of Bird Calling – students do their best impression of the call of a named species of bird and re-live the glories of past bird calling champions!

 Individual and team prizes will be awarded and the school with the highest combined score will fly home with the Jack Lynch Memorial Trophy.
-We are hopeful that our team of judges will again include some of the original participants from the Gould League competitions of the 50s and 60s.
+We are hopeful that our online team of judges will again include some of the original participants from the Gould League competitions of the 50s and 60s.

 And here are some student calls recorded at Bournda!